A red background with Scrabble letter pieces on it spelling "FORECLOSURE" broken into three lines.

 Consult with an Attorney

-It's highly advisable to consult with a bankruptcy attorney who can evaluate your specific financial situation and advise you on the most appropriate course of action.
+We highly advise you to consult with a bankruptcy attorney who can evaluate your specific financial situation and advise you on the most appropriate course of action.
 They can help you navigate the complexities of bankruptcy and determine if it's the right solution for you.

 Final Thoughts